itsnavneetk/booleanRetrieval/README.md

 # booleanRetrieval

 ===========================================================================================================
-1) Unzip given file
-2) Make sure you have python installed on your pc.
-I have used 2.7.3 version
-3) Open terminal
+Built on python 2.7.3
-4) Excute below commands
+1) Excute following commands
     a) python index.py
     b) It will ask you to enter directory path containing input text files.
 Paste the directory path and press enter Example - "doc"